- 3% back on purchases with Apple and partner brands

-The Apple Credit Card is not a good choice for people who plan to carry a balance from month to month, thanks to an APR that could be anywhere from 12.49% to 23.49% (V), depending on an applicant’s creditworthiness.
+The Apple Credit Card has some financing appeal for new Apple purchases.
+Apart from that, the card is not a good choice for people who plan to carry a balance from month to month, thanks to an APR that could be anywhere from 10.99% to 21.99% (V), depending on an applicant’s creditworthiness.
 There are much better credit card rates available to people with the good-to-excellent credit needed to be eligible for Apple Card approval.

 The Apple Card is not the best everyday credit card for the average person, either.
 As popular as the Apple brand is, having rewards so dependent on Apple-centric spending means the population it would work well for is a lot more limited than it would be for a Visa or Mastercard with above-average rewards on all purchases, for example.